Monday, 31 July 2023

 DOCTOR WHO: SEASON-BY-SEASON - SEASON TWENTY-FIVE

 This is it.
 Classic Who is nearing its unfortunate end.
-It's clawing viciously at the coffin, but it still has very little time left.
-But, in its death throes, it does something beautiful.
-It makes the best content it ever created....
+It's clawing viciously at the coffin, but it has very little time left.
+Surprisingly, as it wrestles in its death throes, it does something beautiful.
+It makes the best episodes ever....

 TRYING TO DO SOMETHING WITH THE SILVER ANNIVERSARY